Classroom Activities: Solids, Liquids, Gases

 Encourage your primary school students to think scientifically with this bite-sized introduction to the changing states of matter.

-The following activities are designed for primary students at all reading levels and work best using Britannica School.
-Contact your school library to see if you already have access or try it for free here.
+The following lessons are designed for primary students at all reading levels and use resources from Britannica School and other online sources.
+Contact your library staff to see if your institution already has access or claim your own Britannica School free trial.

 To understand that gases are formed when liquids evaporate and that when a gas is cooled it condenses to form a liquid.